-The little thatched summerhouse next to the Orangery tea-room (which once housed fashionable Victorian exotic plants) is currently closed to visitors as the interior is so fragile.
+We're sorry but the little thatched summerhouse next to the Orangery tea-room is currently closed to visitors as the interior is so fragile.

 You can see how the Lucy family influence still prevails in the gardens today with the topiary in Green Court.
 The present baronet, Sir Edmund Fairfax-Lucy created the formal design based on three-dimensional mathematical relationships between the house, the gatehouse and this lawned forecourt.